pinheiroGroup/Kinbiont.jl/README.md

 - `size_win=2`: Size of the sliding window used in all detection methods.
 - `method = "peaks_prominence"` : method to detect peak on the dissimilarity curve.
 Option "peaks_prominence" use prominece of peaks to score them. `"thr_scan"` grid scan with a threshold to detect peaks.
 - `number_of_bin = 40`: number of bins for the grid search. used only if `method = "thr_scan"`
- - ` PopulationSize =100`: Size of the population of the optimization
-  -  ` maxiters = 10000`: stop criterion, the optimization is stopped when the number of iteration is bigger than `abstol`
-  - `abstol = 0.001`: stop criterion, the optimization is stopped when the loss is lesser than `abstol`

 <a name="cdp-fixed"></a>